KimJorgensen/KungFuFlash/README.md

 Even though Kung Fu Flash has been tested on different models of the Commodore 64, there is a chance that it doesn't work correctly on your specific model.
 Use it at your own risk!

-Kung Fu Flash will only work with the PAL version of the Commodore 64 or Commodore 128.
-The NTSC version is currently not supported.
+Kung Fu Flash will work with the PAL version of the Commodore 64 or Commodore 128.
+Support for the NTSC version is still considered experimental.

-Disk drive emulation is using kernal vectors and will not work with fast loaders.
-Currently REL files are not supported and there is no write support.
+Disk drive emulation is using kernal vectors and will not work with fast loaders or software that uses direct hardware access which a lot of games does.
+Currently REL files are not supported and there is only limited write support.

 ## Thanks
 Kung Fu Flash was based on or uses other open source projects: